yrjarv/gardermoen/README.md

 <!-- GETTING STARTED -->
 ## Making Your Own Local Copy <a id="making-copy"></a>
-You only have to open the ./src/index.html file to run a simple version of this website, but I recommend that you also make sure to run the ./src/scripts/downloadXML.ps1 file as long as you plan to open direkteruter.html.
-This is to make sure that the content on direkteruter.html is properly syncronized with Avinor's open data, something you cannot do directly from the browser.<br>
+In order to run the website, you have two options: 1) Open the file using the file:/// protocol in your browser or 2) run a server (e.g. using VScode's "live preview") and open the site from there.
+The best option if you want to have a live departure board on direkteruter.html is to run a server locally, as any attempts to fetch the raw data file from the file:/// protocol causes a CORS error.
+I also recommend that you make sure to run the ./src/scripts/downloadXML.ps1 file - once again as long as you plan to open direkteruter.html.
+This is to make sure that the content on direkteruter.html is properly syncronized with Avinor's open data, something you cannot do directly from the browser (thanks a lot, CORS).<br>
 If you want to make changes, you need to have the Typescript compiler installed.
 When you have made your edits, enter the "src/scripts" folder and write the following into the terminal:
 <ol>
   <li>npm install typescript</li>